-The view from the two seperate cameras is stiched together into a 360 shot in-camera.
+The view from the two separate cameras is stitched together into a 360 shot in-camera.
 Using the app and Wi-Fi connection, users can also live-stream from the camera at resolutions up to 4K.

 While the Yi camera has a good set of specifications including that 5.7K resolution, it doesn't have the same level of features as pricier models in this category.
 The Garmin Virb 360, for example, includes a number of different sensors and stabilization, while GoPro's new 360 camera, the GoPro Fusion, also has stabilization, Overcapture and multiple shooting modes, including one that will eliminate an extension pole from the shot.
 Both options are pricier, however, so if video quality holds up to the specs, the Yi 360 VR looks like a decent budget 360 camera.